Updated: 2 hours ago

 The following storyline is meant to be illustrative of venture math principles.
 We will follow the lifecycle of a fictional early-stage venture in order to highlight some of the most common investment vehicles and provisions such as SAFEs, Convertible Notes, Priced Rounds, option pools, valuation caps, and anti-dilution provisions.

 Two founders, William Theodore Door (W. T. Door) and Lillie Pearson Sijan (L.P.
 Sijan) started a tech startup one year ago.
 Their company, GiGline, enables users to take a test that indicates their political and fiscal leanings.
-Based on the results of the test, users are algorithmically fed news articles that are curated to offer viewpoints more centrist than their views.
+Based on the results of the test, users are algorithmically fed news articles that are curated to offer viewpoints more centrist than their own views.
 This allows users to be exposed to ideas and information outside of what they might normally seek, thus creating a more receptive environment for open communication.
 The two founded their venture exclusively through bootstrapping thus far.
 To hire outside talent and fund their initial product launch, they realize they need to take on outside investors as they have both already depleted their savings (and their family’s savings).

 Pre-Seed - SAFE With a Discount and Valuation Cap